ltelab/disdrodb/docs/source/readers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you arrived at this final step, it means that your reader is now almost ready to be shared with the community.
-However, in order to guaranty consistencies between readers, it is very important to follow a specific nomenclature.
+However, in order to guarantee consistency between readers, it is very important to follow a specific nomenclature.

 Therefore, rename your modified `reader_template.py <https://github.com/ltelab/disdrodb/blob/main/disdrodb/L0/readers/reader_template.py>`_ file as ``reader_<CAMPAIGN_NAME>.py`` and copy it into the directory ``\disdrodb\LO\readers\<DATA_SOURCE>\``.